defualt/resume/README.markdown

 ###inPerson.in / Blaboid Inc. - Entrepreneur, November 2010 - April 2013
-- Launching an innovative social networking platform
+- Launching a social networking platform
 - Coordinating business needs with lawyer, accountant, and consultants
 - Developing the platform, consisting of a single page HTML5 Backbone mobile web app with user generated content, hosted on Amazon, with PHP/MySQL backend